Magata-Mangatane/Antarctic-Sea-ice-thickness/README.md

 # Antarctic-Sea-ice-thickness
-_Authors: Magata Mangatane , Marcello Vichi_
+_Authors: Magata J Mangatane , Marcello Vichi_

  This is a repository containing scripts to estimate Antarctic Sea-ice thickness with three algorithms.
 The algorithms have been used for the data analysis in Mangatane and Vichi (Submitted to The Cryosphere)